snehalmehta/swift-style-guide/README.markdown

    eg. LoginVC
 ```

-For any UI elements, follow same standard across the project.
+For any UI elements, follow same convention across the project.
 Avoid using short forms for UI elements.

 **Preferred**
 ```